 - The compressor compresses the refrigerant vapor and increases the pressure and temperature

-- High pressure and high-temperature refrigerant vapor then go to the condenser and reduces the heat and become liquid.
+- The high-pressure and high-temperature refrigerant vapor then goes to the condenser and reduces the heat and becomes liquid.

-- The liquid refrigerant is then come to the evaporator again through an expansion valve.
+- The liquid refrigerant then comes to the evaporator again through an expansion valve.

 - In the expansion valve, the flow of refrigerant is controlled.